We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 With panoramic views to the sandy beaches of Algoa Bay, the Radisson Blu Hotel Port Elizabeth offers supreme hospitality, 173 beautifully designed guest rooms and world-class amenities, and is ideally located a mere 300 meters from the beach.

-Guests can enjoy a refreshing dip in the large, outdoor swimming pool, or take some time out to get pampered in the Camelot Spa & Wellness Centre.
-The contemporary SPACE gym will cater for guests health & fitness requirements.
+Guests can enjoy a refreshing dip in the large, outdoor swimming pool, or take some time out to get pampered in the spa.
+The gym will enable guests to keep up with their fitness routine.

 |Room:||1 x Superior Room|